User Settings, Access, Permissions & Security

 If you fail five password attempts, your account will be locked.
 To unlock your account, reset your password or reach out to Knowi to assist you with resetting your password.

-Login as Users
+Login as (For Admin Users)

 This option allows Admin users to login into the application on behalf of any foreign user account that they have access to on the administration page.
 There is a number of restrictions that come along with that feature.